SumitMalodiya/CSS-Projects/README.md

  styling of the hamburger menu, ensuring a lightweight and efficient implementation.

 -   ### Example:
-You can view the deployed project here [Link to the project] (https://sumitmalodiya.github.io/CSS-Projects/Hambergur-menu-bar/).
+You can view the deployed project here [Link to the project](https://sumitmalodiya.github.io/CSS-Projects/Hambergur-menu-bar/).

 ## project3:
 # Music clone